istio/istio.io/content/blog/2018/istio-authorization/index.md

 keywords: [authorization, Role Based Access Control, security]
 ---

+Micro-segmentation is a security technique that creates secure zones in cloud deployments and allows organizations to isolate workloads from one another and secure them individually.
-[Istio's authorization feature](/docs/concepts/security/#authorization), also known as Istio Role Based Access Control, provides access control for services in an Istio mesh.
+[Istio's authorization feature](/docs/concepts/security/#authorization), also known as Istio Role Based Access Control, provides micro-segmentation for services in an Istio mesh.
 It features:

 * Authorization at different levels of granularity, including namespace level, service level, and method level.
 * Service-to-service and end-user-to-service authorization.